Monitoring of Erosion, Scour and All-Weather Precipitation

-Scour Tracker Products
+Scour and Erosion Monitoring Products

-AS-3 Active Sonar
+Active Sonar (AS-3)

-SMC-3 Sliding Magnetic Collar
+Sliding Magnetic Collar (SMC-3)

-FLT-3 Float-out Transmitter
+Float-out Transmitter (FLT-3)

 Float-out devices are buried at scour-prone locations near the bridge.
 Should scour occur sufficiently to release the device, the buoyant float-out rises to the water surface, activating an internal transmitter.
-A unique digitized signal identifying the alarming device is sent to a receiver mounted on the bridge.

 Vibration Strand (VS-3)